All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How Semaglutide May Change Your Relationship with Alcohol

 One of the most talked-about effects of semaglutide is something many people did not expect: a reduced desire to drink alcohol.
-This is not an official indication for the medication, but the reports are widespread and researchers are paying attention.
+This isn't an official indication for the medication, but the reports are widespread and researchers are paying attention.

 Several studies have begun exploring this phenomenon.
 Research published in clinical journals suggests that GLP-1 receptor agonists like semaglutide may affect the brain's reward pathways.
 These are the same pathways involved in the pleasurable effects of alcohol.